guardian/recommendations/github.md

 In general, avoid giving individual access to repositories and prefer teams.

-Include a [`CODEOWNERS`][gh-codeowners] file which references the [GitHub team(s)][gh-teams] responsible for different parts of the repository. *This allows the team responsible team to receive notifications of contributions and review changes.*
+Include a [`CODEOWNERS`][gh-codeowners] file which references the [GitHub team(s)][gh-teams] responsible for different parts of the repository. *This allows the responsible team to receive notifications of contributions and review changes.*